Lycurgus1/Ansible/ADVANCED_SETUP.md

 - Make envivoremental variable persistent
 	- Use bashrc file, replace existing one with your one that has DB_HOST on it
+	- .bashrc file with below in it
+	- export DB_HOST=mongodb://vagrant@192.168.33.11:27017/posts?authSource=admin

 - Use bash file to auto set up servers
+	- Got from humza
+	- Use bash setup file.txt